 Public-sector banks control more than 70% of the banking system assets, thereby leaving a comparatively smaller share for its private peers.

 As of Q1 FY2019, total credit extended by commercial banks surged to ₹ 86,976.02 billion and deposits grew to ₹ 115,070.27 billion.
 Assets of public sector banks stood at US$ 1,557.04 billion in FY18.

-Indian banking industry has recently witnessed the roll out of innovative banking models like payments and small finance banks.
+The Indian banking industry has recently witnessed the roll-out of innovative banking models like payments and small finance banks.
 RBI’s new measures may go a long way in helping the restructuring of the domestic banking industry.

 Indian banks are increasingly focusing on adopting integrated approach to risk management.
 Banks have already embraced the international banking supervision accord of Basel II, and majority of the banks already meet capital requirements of Basel III, which has a deadline of March 31, 2019.